Whatsapp Icon

 Why Does Cancer Cause Bleeding?

 Cancer can lead to bleeding through several mechanisms.
 As cancer cells grow uncontrollably, they can erode into nearby blood vessels, causing blood to leak into the body.
-Additionally, tumors can interfere with the organs' normal function, leading to symptoms such as bleeding.
+Additionally, tumours can interfere with the organs' normal function, leading to symptoms such as bleeding.

 Recognizing the Signs of Cancer-Related Bleeding